The Parable Of The Rich Man And Lazarus (a powerful lesson you need to hear)

 But this is where things change.
 Lazarus is carried off to the bosom of Abraham.
 And the rich man wakes up in Hades.

-Even in the after life they still live in contrast to each other.
+Even in the afterlife the rich man and Lazarus still live in contrast to each other.
 But now the roles have reversed.

 While in torment there seems to be a moment of regret, a time where the rich man seeks forgiveness.
 Luke 16:24 tells us that he calls out for mercy.
-And we might feel bad for him… but we just need to read to the end of the verse to see he hasn’t changed a bit.
+We might feel bad for him… but we just need to read to the end of the verse to see he hasn’t changed a bit.

 The rich man asks for mercy, but not mercy to be saved from his current circumstances.
 Rather he asks for Lazarus to be sent to Hades so that he can dip the end of his finger in water and cool his tongue.